browserengineering/book/book/visual-effects.md

 As far as implementing the concept of browser-surface composited scrolling goes, we're done.
-But to get the desired performance in reality, we'd need to avoid `paint` and `raster` when they aren't needed, and also run on a second CPUp thread.
-That isn't too hard either, but let's leave that for the next chapter.
+But to get the desired performance in reality, we'd need to avoid `paint` and `raster` when they aren't needed, and also run on a second CPU thread.
+That isn't too hard either, but let's leave that for exercises and the next chapter.

 ::: {.further}
 In terms of conceptual phases of execution, our browser is now very close to